 How does the rise of renewables impact transmission loss?

 Australia’s energy system is transforming, with new wind and solar generators connecting to the grid at a rapid rate.
-But in a country as vast as Australia, this presents a problem, because of the three transmission loss factors mentioned above.
+But in a country as vast as Australia, this presents a problem.

-These remote locations are often serviced by relatively weak transmission lines with lower voltage, leading to higher currents and higher losses when additional generators connect to them.
+These remote locations are often serviced by relatively weak transmission lines with lower voltage, leading to higher currents and higher losses.

 More generators trying to transport more electricity through the lines also lead to more congestion.
 In much the same way that too many cars trying to travel on the same road at the same time leads to traffic jams, too many electrons converging on the same path leads to grid congestion – which, in this case, means more electrons colliding, more heat, and more transmission losses.